What is an Opportunity Zone?

 A list of conforming and non-conforming states prepared by a national firm may be found here.
 All investors should consult their tax advisers to confirm their local requirements.

-Is Cadre creating an Opportunity Zone Fund?
+Is Cadre creating a Qualified Opportunity Fund?

 How can I participate in the Cadre program?